sd4-github/live-stock-update-service/README.md

 # live-stock-update-service
-backend api for livestock ui project, real time communication using socket.io and Angular.
+Backend api for livestock ui project, real time communication using Socket.io and Angular.